sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/task1/README.md

-For the task1, the best model is averaging the prediction probability between deep model (CNN with Attention) and linear model (logisitic regression).
+For the task1, the best model is averaging the prediction probability between the deep model (CNN with Attention) and linear model (logistic regression).

 In the TML(traditional machine learning) folder, we included the [feature extration](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/blob/master/task1/Linear_model/build_feature.py), train and get prediction probaility at [predict.py](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/blob/master/task1/Linear_model/predict.py)